RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 # Some helper functions

-Before the main game logic starts a few helper functions are defined.
+Before the main game logic a few helper functions are defined.

 ```haskell
 -- helper functions